batteryhun78/YtLowViewFilter/README.md

 ## License

-GNU GPLv3 — see the userscript header. © IceCuBear
+Licensed under the GNU GPLv3.

-This project is open source.
 Contributions and pull requests are welcome.